JumperMan/ImitateImooc/README.md

 # ImitateImooc
-Imitate the home page of "www.imooc.com" with the frontend knowledge
+Imitate the early home page of "www.imooc.com" with the frontend knowledge